 1. Wildlife Rescue Australia (WRA) provides support for all persons actively engaged in the rescue and care of native Australian animals.
 WRA operates a 24-hour Australia-wide call centre to facilitate the rescue of injured, sick and orphaned fauna.

-2. Interested individuals may indicate their willingness to assist in this activity by registering with WRI as either a rescuer or licenced carer.
+2. Interested individuals may indicate their willingness to assist in this activity by registering with WRA as either a rescuer or licenced carer.

 • transport an animal to a licenced carer or vet clinic;

 • relocate an animal to a suitable area; or

 • assist a licenced carer in a rescue

 depending on circumstances.

 5. Rescuers and carers are only asked to rescue a native animal (particularly a snake/goanna, bat/flying fox or other potentially dangerous animal) if appropriately qualified and/or experienced and the person is willing to accept the rescue call.

 6. Any person engaged in a rescue on behalf of Wildlife Rescue Australia, member or otherwise, is covered by WRA’s Personal Accident insurance policy.

 7. A registrant’s name and contact details are kept strictly confidential, accessible only by Call Centre staff and administrators, unless otherwise authorised.